vishalmysore/a2ajava/tutorial/0_FAQ.md

 ```

 ## How does agent card get generated?
+If you are using the @EnableAgent annotation you dont have to use these , these classes are used for more custmization

-Agent cards are generated in three ways:
+Agent cards are generated in three ways for custom usage:

 1. **Dynamic Generation**: Through `DynamicAgentCardController` which generates cards based on runtime annotations
 2. **Real-time Generation**: Using `RealTimeAgentCardController` which uses AI for dynamic description generation